-- Explain who is on the meeting and why (especially for bigger meetings).
+- Explain who is at the meeting and why (especially for bigger meetings).

-- At the end decide on action points with dedicated owner.
+- In the end, decide on action points with a dedicated owner.

 - Find a way to include people who are not contributing if possible.

-- Try to minimize amount of people on the meeting.
-This is not always possible but bare in mind that when number of people passes single digit it becomes a crowd.
+- Try to minimize the number of people at the meeting.
+This is not always possible but bear in mind that when a number of people pass a single digit it becomes a crowd.

 - Avoid PowerPoint and excel sheets if possible 🙂

 - Share your screen and sketch your ideas.
-Invest in a good tablet with pencil and use it as often as possible.
-This is also a good practice during “regular” meetings, but during video calls it will do wonders to keep everybody engaged.
-Drawings and visual stimulation that includes explanations how to solve a problem will stick in people’s brains much longer than video of you explaining it for several hours.
-Some apps allow you to share iPad on the same network.
-With others you will have to login through your desktop/laptop with primary account and as a guest with your tablet.
-For Android tablets there is a script available online that allows you to share your tablet screen to PC via USB cable.
+Invest in a good tablet with a pencil and use it as often as possible.
+This is also a good practice during “regular” meetings, but during video calls, it will do wonders to keep everybody engaged.
+Drawings and visual stimulation that includes explanations of how to solve a problem will stick in people’s brains much longer than a video of you explaining it for several hours.
+Some apps allow you to share your iPad on the same network.
+With others, you will have to log in through your desktop/laptop with your primary account and as a guest with your tablet.
+For Android tablets, there is a script available online that allows you to share your tablet screen with a PC via a USB cable.

-- During screen share it would be great if you could also see participants on the second screen.
-If you have both a tablet and a laptop the trick is to login as a presenter on one and guest on the other.
+- During screen share, it would be great if you could also see participants on the second screen.
+If you have both a tablet and a laptop the trick is to log in as a presenter on one and a guest on the other.
 That way you can switch view to “participant gallery” mode on the laptop while sharing on the tablet (and vice versa).

 Videoconferencing tool should ideally have the following characteristics: